raspy135/Qun-synthesizer/firmware/README.md

 ### v1.47

-- New feature: Now you can set Sequencer's tune by MIDI keyboard in Seq tune mode.
+- New feature: Now you can step record Sequencer's tune by MIDI keyboard when you are in Seq tune mode.
 While you are pressing step index button 1 to 8, play note from MIDI keyboard.
-The note will be used for the sequencer step.
+The note will be recorded for the step.
 - Bug fix : Some bug fixes related sequencer.
 (Scale quantize, key shifting, BPM and others)

 ### v1.46beta